Reading time - 2 minutes, 24 seconds

 Wildfire Home Evacuation Checklist

-If your area is likely to be evacuated, follow this list to give you and your family the best chance of surviving a wildfire:
+If your area is likely to be evacuated, follow this list to be thoroughly prepared:

 Review your family’s Wildfire Action Plan.